dc3l1ne/Weblogic-Weakpassword-Scnner/README.md

 </pre>
 For more information about masscan:https://github.com/robertdavidgraham/masscan

-About new version:Will use first 5 password to test all url in once, after sleep 30 min do it again.More efficient than previous
+About new version:Will use first 5 passwords to test all url in once, 30 min later,use next 5 passwords to do it again.More efficient than previous

 1.python spider.py scanned.txt